RommelTJ/raspberry-pi-course/s06_python_control/00_Notes.md

 * Set up a ground wire to the breadboard on the same row as the push button.
 * Add a resistor to the other side of the push button.
 * Complete the circuit to GPIO 26 (Pin 37; second to last pin on the inside of the Pi).

+## Detect when a button is pressed with Python

+* See 03_ButtonControl.py